 “Sustainably planting trees and restoring forests, especially after severe wildfires, is a natural climate solution that helps reduce greenhouse gases and restores land for people and nature to thrive,” says Mark Menlove, TNC’s Idaho State Director.
-“The Nature Conservancy is delighted to partner on a tree-planting effort that will benefit Idaho’s forests and communities for years to come.”
+“The Nature Conservancy is proud to partner on a tree-planting effort that will benefit Idaho’s forests and communities for years to come.”

 “The 2016 Pioneer Fire burned through this landscape and left many areas severely impacted.
 It is one of the Forest’s priority areas for restoration,” said Boise National Forest Supervisor, Tawnya Brummett.
 “We value this partnership because we are applying on-the-ground actions to improve the habitat for all species, including local communities and visitors who rely on the forest for their quality of life.”